code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-22-spring-jms-artemis-example.md

 }
 {% endhighlight %}

-And that's it we can now test our connection to an Artemis JMS broker.
+And that's it!
+We can now test our connection to an Artemis JMS broker.

 ## 6. Testing the JMS listener

-The package [artemis-junit](https://activemq.apache.org/artemis/docs/latest/unit-testing.html){:target="_blank"} package provides some JUnit "rules".
-These make it easy to start a server for your tests.
+The [artemis-junit](https://activemq.apache.org/artemis/docs/latest/unit-testing.html){:target="_blank"} package provides some JUnit rules.
+These make it easy to start a server for our tests.

 Use the `@Rule` annotation to create an `EmbeddedJMSResource` that will run an Artemis server.